dansinker/tacofancy/base_layers/battered_catfish.md

 * 2 tablespoons granulated garlic
 * 1 lemon, juiced

+## Directions

-Preheat a deep-fryer to 350 degrees Fahrenheit.
+1. Preheat a deep-fryer to 350 degrees Fahrenheit.

-In a large bowl, add the flour, cornmeal, baking powder, salt and cayenne and whisk to combine.
+1. In a large bowl, add the flour, cornmeal, baking powder, salt and cayenne and whisk to combine.
 Whisk in the beer, being sure to remove any lumps.

-Cut the catfish fillets in half lengthwise to make 2 strips.
+1. Cut the catfish fillets in half lengthwise to make 2 strips.
 If desired, cut into bite-sized pieces.
 In a small bowl add the salt, pepper and granulated garlic.
 Season the fillets with the salt mixture.

-Dip each strip in the beer batter and add to the fryer, a few at a time, moving them around so they don't stick.
+1. Dip each strip in the beer batter and add to the fryer, a few at a time, moving them around so they don't stick.
 Fry until brown and crispy, about 3 to 4 minutes.
 Remove from the fryer to a serving platter.
 Repeat with the remaining fillets and season the fish with lemon juice.
 Cut them up into taco size portions and show your friends how amazing your catch tastes.